 Previously, Farzad served as Chief Medical Officer at Myia Labs (an American College of Cardiology and VC-backed digital health start-up) and Director of Health at the global design and innovation firm IDEO.

 He completed his training in medicine and cardiology at the Cleveland Clinic and the University of Minnesota?s Lillehei Heart Institute respectively, served as Chief Cardiology Fellow and NIH T32 Research Fellow designing and testing advanced cardiovascular technologies, and operated as the St. Jude Medical and Dean?s Innovation Fellow at Stanford Biodesign.

 Farzad holds both his bachelor?s degree in biological sciences and his MD from the University of Texas at Austin / UTMB, and his post-doc in Biodesign from Stanford University School of Medicine.

-He is a recipient of Phi Beta Kappa distinction and the Arnold P. Gold Foundation Humanism in Medicine Award.
+He is the recipient of Phi Beta Kappa distinction and the Arnold P. Gold Humanism in Medicine Award.